testflows/TestFlows-WebSite/source/handbook/index.md

     regression()
 ```

-Another option is to move to using decorated tests.
+Another option is to switch to using decorated tests.
 See [Decorated Tests](#Defining-Tests).

 Let's move inline [Scenario] into a decorated [TestScenario] function with [Examples]
 and create [Example]s for each example that we have.